gpiantoni/xelo2/docs/installation.md

 FLUSH PRIVILEGES;
 ```

-> :warning: It creates a user without password `password` and the database is called `testdb`.
+> Careful: It creates a user without password `password` and the database is called `testdb`.

 Then, as a user, use this code (in bash):